PennyLaneAI/pennylane/doc/advanced_usage.rst

 QNodes from different interfaces on one Device
 -----------------------------------------------

-PennyLane does not only provide the flexibility of having multiple nodes on one device, it also allows these nodes to have different interfaces.
+PennyLane does not only provide the flexibility of having multiple quantum nodes on one device, it also allows these nodes to have different interfaces.
 Let's look at the following simple example:

 .. code-block:: python